RedHatQE/teflo/docs/users/definitions/execute.rst

         - n/a

     *   - ansible_options
-        - git information for the tests in execution
+        - get ansible options for the tests in execution
-        - dictionary of ansible options
+        - dictionary
         - No
         - n/a

+    *   - environment_vars
+        - Additional environment variables to be passed during the test execution
+        - dict
+        - No
+        - environment variables set prior to starting the teflo run are available

 Hosts